A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Gaussian Process Regression

 The PES is modeled as a Gaussian process, which means that the energy values at any finite collection of configurations follow a multivariate normal (MVN) distribution \cite{gramacySurrogatesGaussianProcess2020}.
 The correlations between configurations are encoded in a kernel \(k(\mathbf{x}, \mathbf{x}')\), and the prior mean is set to zero (the constant kernel offset absorbs the baseline energy):

 Before seeing any data, the PES is assumed to be drawn from a distribution over functions whose smoothness and amplitude are governed entirely by \(k\).
 For molecular PES this assumption has a theoretical justification beyond convenience.
 Near a pronounced global minimum, the vibrational degrees of freedom contribute additively to the potential energy, and by the central limit theorem these many contributions lead the PES on a random coordinate frame to appear approximately Gaussian \cite{madsenApproximateFactorizationMolecular1997,goswamiEfficientExplorationChemical2025}.
 Thus the GP prior forms a reasonable model for the local structure of the PES in the neighborhoods that matter for saddle point searches.
+Figure \ref{fig:gp_prior_posterior} summarizes the prior, data-acquisition, and posterior-conditioning stages of this regression problem.

 After observing \(M\) data points \(\mathbf{y} = [y_1, \ldots, y_M]^T\) at inputs \(\mathbf{X} = [\mathbf{x}_1, \ldots, \mathbf{x}_M]\), the joint distribution of the training observations and a new query point \(\mathbf{x}_*\) is written as a single MVN.
 Let \([\mathbf{K}]_{ij} = k(\mathbf{x}_i, \mathbf{x}_j)\) be the kernel matrix over training points, \([\mathbf{k}_*]_i = k(\mathbf{x}_i, \mathbf{x}_*)\) the cross-covariance with the query, and \(k_{**} = k(\mathbf{x}_*, \mathbf{x}_*)\):